kathe-ruiz/wordpress/README.rst

 Wordpress Base
 ==============

-Wordpress project using wordpress-ansible and PHP Dot Env
+Wordpress project using wordpress-ansible and PHP Dot Env, by swapps

 ************
 Requirements